 The easiest way of identifying a Japanese bed is by looking at its low-lying design.
-Historically Japanese prefer low lying beds.
-The foundation has rails and side rails measuring 7 inches height and has a slat system nested two inches below the bed frame.
+Historically Japanese prefer low-lying beds.
+The foundation has rails and side rails measuring 7 inches in height and has a slat system nested two inches below the bed frame.
 If you have visited Japan, you will realize that they love sleeping on the floor, and a low-lying bed provides a platform closest to the floor.

 After identifying the low-profile element, consider other factors such as wood, natural hues, linen, and leather.
 As you keep the size of your bedroom in mind, find its décor theme.
 A Japanese platform bed will offer you an ideal combination that will guarantee sound and comfortable sleep.

 For many people, aesthetics plays a vital role when selecting a bed to take home.
 Sleeping on a tatami mat laid on the floor was a common practice in Japan decades ago.
 Well, you can create a look of tatami with a massive frame and a floating design, and stylish nightstands.
 The plan will appear as if the mattress is inside the wood.
 Alternatively, you can choose to create a Zen hideaway by setting the bed as low as possible.

 The combination of white and walnut veneers will undoubtedly give your bedroom an elegant and classy look.
 It is a unique addition that you will love and appreciate for many years.
 If you want to brand yourself using your bedroom, this Japanese platform bed style suits you.

 An ideal Japanese platform bed gets its inspiration from natural finishes.
 These types of beds use natural colors and materials.
 They are available in different types; some of them include walnut and white, Jacobean, beach, and charcoal.
 They are available in various sizes, which means you buy one that suits your bedroom and mattress.